Greatest Hits Radio West Yorkshire

-Greatest Hits Radio West Yorkshire (previously Magic 828 and Radio Aire 2) is a local radio station serving West Yorkshire on 96.3 FM, DAB, Online and App.
+Greatest Hits Radio West Yorkshire (previously Radio Aire, Magic 828/Radio Aire 2, Ridings FM and Pulse 2) is an Independent Local Radio station serving West Yorkshire on 96.3 and 106.8 FM, DAB, online and via the app.
+It is part of the Greatest Hits Radio network.

+The station was launched on 7 January 2019, replacing Radio Aire 2, following the decision to remove local station names from the northern England Medium Wave stations owned by Bauer Media.

+As of March 2024, the station broadcasts to a weekly audience of 177,000 listeners, according to RAJAR.

 History

+Radio Aire

+Radio Aire broadcast to Leeds and Wakefield on 96.3 MHz FM from 1 September 1981 until 31 August 2020.
+See dedicated page for Radio Aire for a full station history.

 Magic 828

 Magic 828 was launched by Roger Kirk at 8:28 am on 17 July 1990.
 The station was formed due to Radio Aire splitting its AM and FM frequencies, with Radio Aire rebranding as Aire FM.
 The station broadcast on 828 kHz AM and the first song played was "Magical Mystery Tour" by The Beatles.

 The 'Magic 828' name was created by Bob Preedy who was a presenter on Radio Aire at the time.

-Its first jingle package was produced by Century 21 and the voice-overs were voiced by John Myers.
+The first jingle package was produced by Century 21 and the voice-overs were voiced by John Myers.

-The programmes between 6 am and 1 am were broadcast live from Studio 2 in Radio Aire's Burley Road studio complex in Leeds.
+The programmes between 6am and 1am were broadcast live from Studio 2 in Radio Aire's Burley Road studio complex in Leeds.
 The original weekday line-up was Roger Kirk (6am-9.30am), Ray Stroud (9.30am-1pm), The Magic Mix (1pm-2pm), Peter Tait (2pm-6pm), Nothing But The 60's (6pm-7pm), Mike Vitti (7pm-10pm), Alex Hall (10pm-1am) and The Superstation (1am-6am).
 A few months after Magic 828's launch, The Superstation closed, Andy Siddell took over evenings and Mike Vitti presented the new overnight programme, Nightflight.
-The Nightflight programme was simulcast on Aire FM & Magic 828 and broadcast between 1 am & 6 am from Studio 1 (the studio used for Aire FM).
+The Nightflight programme was simulcast on Aire FM & Magic 828 and broadcast between 1am & 6am from Studio 1 (the studio used for Aire FM).
 Local news during the early 1990s was also simulcast on both stations, although Aire FM only took the first two minutes of the four-minute bulletin.